sergant4949/army/README.md

 # army
 Small game for testing RPG classes.

-Working on *nix (for cursor positioning was used ANSI sequences).
+Working on *nix console (for cursor positioning was used ANSI sequences).
 Uses management from the command line.

 Commands: